Park Plaza Apartments (Bronx)

-The Park Plaza Apartments were one of the first and most prominent Art Deco apartment buildings erected in the Bronx in New York City.
+The Park Plaza Apartments were one of the first and most prominent Art Deco apartment buildings erected in the Bronx, New York City.
 The eight-story, polychromatic terra cotta embellished structure at 1005 Jerome Avenue and West 164th Street was designed by Horace Ginsberg and Marvin Fine and completed in 1931.
-It is an eight-story building divided into five blocks or section, each six bays wide.
+It is an eight-story building divided into five blocks or sections, each six bays wide.
 There are about 200 apartments, ranging from one to five rooms.